COVID-19 Guidelines & Sport Modifications

 Every school district/program should consult with their local health department to determine which risk level to start this program safely.
 Continued consultation with the local health department should be used to determine when progression to the next risk level can be initiated.

 Mitigation of COVID-19 Spread

-It is important to note that COVID-19 infection related to youth sports seems to spread from outside the field play.
-Coaches are encouraged to remind athletes about mitigation strategies including distancing and mask wearing.
-Athletes are encouraged to support the active cooperation of all students within the school community by adhering to social distancing and mask wearing in all settings.
+It is important to note that COVID-19 infection related to youth sports seems to spread from outside the field of play.
+Coaches are encouraged to remind athletes about mitigation strategies including distancing and mask-wearing.
+Athletes are encouraged to support the active cooperation of all students within the school community by adhering to social distancing and mask-wearing while inside the school building.